kanhua/CarND-Path-Planning-Project/README.md

 - Convert the trajectory from car reference coordinates back to global coordinates.

 Note that acceleration is included in the generation of trajectory.
-For each interval, the instaneous speed of the car is recalculated with the following iterative equations:
+For each interval, the instantaneous speed of the car is recalculated with the following iterative equations:

 ![iterative equation](./figures/eqn_set1.png)

-where v_{N} and v_{N+1} are the instaneous speed of the car at the N-th and (N+1)-th step, repectively, whereas x_{N+1} is the car position and the N-th step.
+where v_{N} and v_{N+1} are the instantaneous speed of the car at the N-th and (N+1)-th step, respectively, whereas x_{N+1} is the car position and the N-th step.

 ## Thoughts on improvements

 - Evalulate the states using the [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process): the current implementation chooses the next state with the lowest cost.
 This is essentially a Greedy approach.
 It would be interesting to search the deeper states to make the car more intelligent.

 - My current model assumes that the neighboring cars move with constant speed.
-It would be more precise to calulate the car posistion of the car probabilistically instead of deterministically.
+It would be more precise to calculate the car position of the car probabilistically rather than deterministically.